 English is still the dominant language for reading.
 However, there are some efforts within the Amish community to revive Pennsylvania Dutch as a written language.

 Unfortunately, though, Pennsylvania Dutch may die out.
 As the Amish grow more connected with the outside world through family members, tourism, and the service industry, they use English more and more frequently.
-Without intentional efforts to preserve Pennsylvania Dutch, it could fall out of use.
+It could fall out of use without intentional efforts to preserve Pennsylvania Dutch.

 Do Some Amish Speak and Understand German?